han41858/ejv/README.md

 - `max : number`

 Checks the maximum value.
-Error occurs if the number is greater than this value.
+Error occurs if the number is bigger than this value.

 - `exclusiveMax : boolean`